GaloisInc/smaccmpilot-org/pages/software/gcs-overview.md

 ## Prerequisite

-Run `make create-sandbox` in the smaccm-comm-client directory.
+Run `make` in the smaccm-comm-client directory.

 ## Running